 At High Point Furniture Sales, you can create your own furniture.
 When browsing specific brands, you will have the option to customize the style, body fabric, pillow fabric, your welt and finish.
 Priba Furniture gives you this option as well, and both of these furniture stores have a design center that allows you to use the same tools as professional interior designers to plan your room.
 Create accurate room layouts of any shape or size, and quickly and easily design doors, windows and other structural elements.
 Visualize furniture placement, map conversational areas, arrange rugs and determine focal points without the hassle of pushing a sofa or carrying an accent table.

 With so many options to choose from, let us help in narrowing your search.
-Use our complimentary concierge service and talk with Christina Payne about your décor desires.
-With her twenty-plus years’ knowledge of the home furnishings industry, she will be able to create a customized furniture shopping experience just for you!
+Use our complimentary concierge service to create a customized furniture shopping experience just for you!